 No restrictions on access

+The Louise McPhetridge Thaden Collection contains numerous newspaper and journal articles, personal letters and business correspondence, writings, photographs, and scrapbooks, all relating to her aviation career.
+The National Air and Space Museum (NASM), Archives Division also holds additional materials about Louise Thaden.
+Biographical information can be found in the biographical fiche collection at the NASM Archives/Garber Facility.
+In the NASM Archives downtown facility, we recommend the Biographical Files which contain additional newspaper and journal articles, letters, memorabilia, and photographs.
+Please note that these files also contain microfiche.
 For additional photographs please see the NASM videodisc files located at the NASM Archives Udvar-Hazy facility.
 The images can be seen on NASM videodisc 7B-6445 --6491 (Accession # 1989- 0132).
 Also check NASM videodisc 2B-46705 --46805.
 In most cases, there are original videodisc prints available in the NASM Archives facility downtown and copy negatives at the Smithsonian Institution, Office of Printing and Photographic Services (OPPS).
 Please consult a staff member for more details and about ordering procedures

 National Women's Air Derby (1929)